rassawyer/.scripts/README.md

-# Scripts
-these are my collected Arch linux scripts, mostly stored here so I can keep older versions, should I ever break one, and so that I do not need to recreate them in the event of a system failure, etc.
+These are my collected Arch linux scripts, mostly stored here so I can keep older versions, should I ever break one, and so that I do not need to recreate them in the event of a system failure, etc.